 The cost analysis proved the most complex aspect of the pilot project assessment due to the combination of no commonly accepted methodology and limited access to basic cost data; however, the potential for cost avoidance is evident.
 For example, in line with other published research, substantial cost savings were estimated related to least restrictive housing.
-In particular, potential cost savings of \$4.1 million were estimated for just 13 clients moved from state mental health facilities into other appropriate settings.
+In particular, potential cost savings of nearly \$3 million were estimated for just 24 clients moved from state mental health facilities into other appropriate settings and clients experiencing homelessness into appropriate settings.
 Examples of related sources of cost avoidance include reductions in 911 calls, emergency department visits, interactions with law enforcement, and time spent in state and local correctional facilities.